wgantt/people-profiles/README.md

 # PeopleProfiles
 Official Repository for the PeopleProfiles dataset, introduced in the following paper:

-> *How Grounded is Wikipedia?
-A Study on Structured Evidential Support and Retrieval.* William Walden, Kathryn Ricci, Miriam Wanner, Zhengping Jiang, Chandler May, Rongkun Zhou, and Benjamin Van Durme.
-2025.
+[How Grounded is Wikipedia?
+A Study on Structured Evidential Support and Retrieval.](https://arxiv.org/abs/2506.12637) William Walden, Kathryn Ricci, Miriam Wanner, Zhengping Jiang, Chandler May, Rongkun Zhou, and Benjamin Van Durme.
+2025. arXiv:2506.12637

 ## Contents

 - `data/`:
-  - The `data` for the three different tasks, described in greater detail below (in [Downloading the Dataset](#downloading-the-dataset))
+  - The data for the **LEAD** and **BODY** splits  (`.jsonl` files)
   - The `qrels` files for each task (see `results/` below). `qrels` files with a number (1, 2, 3) in the file name represent qrels for only those examples/claims that have exactly that many evidence sentences annotated.
 - `results/`: All runfiles and scores for test set results on the **LEAD** (`lead/`), **BODY** (`body/`), and **ENTITY** (`entity/`) evidence retrieval tasks reported in the paper.
 Scores are computed using [trec_eval](https://github.com/usnistgov/trec_eval) (with the `-m 'all_trec'` option set).
 Results with BM25, Stella-en-1.5B-v5, and ColBERT-v2 are all first-stage retrieval results; results with Rank1 are reranking results on the BM25 outputs (top 10 for **LEAD** and **BODY**; top 100 for **ENTITY**).